nftstorage/nft.storage/client/README.md

 [![size][size.icon]][size.url]
 [![deps][deps.icon][deps.url]]

-A client library for https://nft.storage/ service.
-It provides convenient interface for working with [RAW HTTP API][] from web browser or [nodejs][] and comes bundled with TS for out-of-the box type inference and better IntelliSense.
+A client library for the https://nft.storage/ service.
+It provides a convenient interface for working with the [Raw HTTP API][] from a web browser or [Node.js][] and comes bundled with TS for out-of-the box type inference and better IntelliSense.

 ## Install

-Install the package from npm using using npm
+Install the package using npm

 ```
 npm install nft.storage